Smart Labs Now Logo

 The HBsAg test is a simple blood test.
 A healthcare provider will draw a blood sample, typically from a vein in your arm.
 The process is quick and involves minimal discomfort, usually just a prick and possibly some bruising at the site of the draw.

-Once collected, the blood sample is analyzed in a laboratory to detect the presence of the hepatitis B surface antigen.
+A laboratory analyzes the collected blood sample to detect the presence of the hepatitis B surface antigen.

-It’s essential to note that if you’ve been recently exposed to the virus, it may take several weeks for HBsAg to appear in your blood, which is why healthcare providers may recommend repeat testing if there’s still suspicion of infection despite an initial negative result.
+If you have recently been exposed to the virus, it may take several weeks for HBsAg to appear in your blood.
+This is why healthcare providers often recommend repeat testing when they still suspect an infection, even after an initial negative result.

 Test Interpretation